Getting Started#

 command, as shown in the following section.

-Launch NIM
+Launch NIM#

 The following command launches a Docker container for the llama3-8b-instruct

-with values from the previous image list
+with the value from the previous image list

 command and change the value of CONTAINER_NAME